What are the LLM/LLaMa Guidelines and Ethos?

 Want to know how you compare to the other teams in your division?
 Send a scout to watch them.

-In FM21 this can be found in the analysis tab
+In the most recent versions of FM this can be found in the analysis tab.

 Use of Custom Skins